'Black Panther: Wakanda Forever' teaser pays an emotional tribute to Chadwick Boseman

 Director Ryan Coogler, who unveiled the teaser, was joined on the stage by cast members Lupita Nyong’o, Winston Duke, Letitia Wright, Tenoch Huerta, Florence Kasumba, Mabel Cadena, Michaela Coel, Danai Gurira, Alex Livinalli and Dominique Thorne.

-The teaser capped the long presentation by Marvel Studios President Kevin Feige in Hall H of the Comic-Con, during which MCU revealed its plans for Phase 5 and Phase 6 through 2025.
+The teaser capped the long presentation by Marvel Studios President Kevin Feige in Hall H of the Comic-Con, during which plans for MCU Phase 5 and Phase 6 were revealed.

 Black Panther: Wakanda Forever is among the most anticipated films of 2022.
 One of the reasons is that the 2018 movie was the first superhero film to be nominated in the Best Picture category of the Academy Awards.
 The other is the memory of Chadwick Boseman, who played Black Panther in the first film and passed away in 2020.